MartinMuzatko/Cube2Mapping/README.md

 ##The building-blocks of layouts

-We just cover the things here, that a layout should only contain before getting into detail.
+We just cover the things here, that a layout should only contain before getting into any further detail.

 * Stairs/Ramps
-* Podests
+* Platforms
 * Jumppads
-* Dropoffs
+* Dropoffs (One-Way Platform to Platform)
 * Teleports
-* Obstacles or Stuff to hide (TO AVOID)
+* Obstacles or Stuff to hide behind (TO AVOID: Crates of the sake of hiding behind it)
 * Terrain
 * Others:
     * Ladders
     * Ropes

 These define a multiple of
-Open Areas
+* Open Areas
-Hallways
+* Hallways

 ##Go with the flow

-This is something a guy called Redon teached me, when I was not quite sure about my first released map called Arabic.
+This is something a guy called Redon teached me, and later on reread in a book called "the hows and whys of level design".
+When I was not quite sure about my first released map called Arabic I consulted Redon.
-He showed me that I should place things in the way where the player would walk next.
+He showed me that I should place things in the way where the player would walk or jump next.
 This sounded a bit unreasonable yet because I thought that I want to challenge the player a bit where he got to hide or place his foots.
 However, I found out very fast that having the ability to expect how the layout will go, will increase the fun in playing it.
+Getting stuck in crates or other nonsense will kill the fun in playing your hard work.
 Flow is what you call when you run and jump without bumping into walls.
-Make sure to playtest every bit of your layout
+Make sure to playtest every bit of your layout whenever you add something to it!

 ##Where to start?

-The worst thing how you could get started is to create yourself a border.
+The worst thing how you could get started is to create yourself a border or box.
 Basically a /newmap will already give you a box-shaped place to edit so what should we do?
-First: You never know how big a map could possibly become.
-This is what a lot of beginners are not capable of: expanding when they need to.
+First: You never know how big a map could possibly get.
+This is what a lot of beginners are not capable of: expanding when you need to.
+Has also a bit to do with immersion.
+If the player is able to see the borders (cut off mountains, boxshaped equally high walls to limit the world) they will notice how "unreal" or not beautiful the map is.
+But this is only secondary.
 Most newbies will happily work within the same border without ever emerging to greater layouts whenever it would fit.
 Again: it is not about how big it is, but think out of the box when you see how things could be done.
 Most try to work within a boxshaped map and do not dare to break through these walls, even if it would go with the gameflow.
 It takes some creativity to get started and there are several methods to start with nothing.

 Do not have your layout necessarely bound to the theme, if you plan to do, for example an egypt map, think about how fitting would be a clichee like a pyramid, but it wont really be playable if you just place a few pyramids.